calebsmith/gdi-intro-python/README.md

 # Intro to Python

 This is the official Girl Develop It Intro to Python course.
-Material is loosely based on Think Python by Allen B. Downey
+Material is loosely based on Think Python by Allen B. Downey and written by Caleb Smith

 The course is meant to be taught in 4 two-hour sections.
 Each of the slides and practice files are customizable according to the needs of a given class or audience.